How Mobile Influences Today’s Retail Shoppers Along the Omni-Channel Purchase Journey

 Consumers are interested in using loyalty cards however on Apple Wallet and Android Pay.
 These types of loyalty programs are commonly used to deliver personalized messaging and offers directly to a reward member’s smartphone.
 Research by Vibes indicates that about three-quarters of smartphone users are interested in saving loyalty cards to their smartphones.

 And the good news is that consumers are eager to use these mobile loyalty programs.
 Most (62%) would have a more positive opinion of a retailer that provided digital loyalty cards.
 Furthermore, according to the research by Vibes, “Three-quarters of consumers state that receiving triggered loyalty messaging, which includes surprise points, exclusive content and birthday/anniversary content, would have a major impact on their brand loyalty.”

 Consumers are leading the mobile shift, using mobile at any number of points along the purchase journey.
 Whether they are researching, browsing, or actively purchasing, consumers don’t recognize “mobile” as a separate channel, but rather as simply another way to interact with the brands of their choosing.
 Brands need to make sure this device-to-device and channel-to-channel journey is seamless – whether consumers are on their smart device, on a laptop, or in your physical location.

-Be sure to check out V12’s Retail Marketing Success Kit for more tips and best practices on how to target today’s multi-channel consumers.
+Be sure to check out V12’s Omnichannel Marketing Success Kit for more tips and best practices on how to target today’s multi-channel consumers.